cpba/code-edit/README.md

-# Code
+# Code-edit

-Code is a simple code editor for GNU/Linux.
+Code-edit is a simple code editor for GNOME.

 ## License